-- From 2015-16 to 2018-19, employment by the University was steady both for undergraduate and graduate students, and average earnings increased every year. - The percent of graduate students employed remained steady in both 2019-20 and 2020-21, with average earnings not being affected.
-This is likely because their primary employment in research, teaching, and readership appointments could be conducted even in the remote learning environment. - However, in 2019-20, there was a slight decline in percent employed among undergraduates, from about 26 percent to 24 percent, while the average earning was still higher in 2019-20 (\$3,683) compared with 2018-19 (\$3,572).
-This drop in percent employed can be attributed to the onset of the COVID-19 pandemic in Spring 2020, when some students may have stopped working on campus as they started living at home. - Undergraduate employment dropped further in 2020-21 due to the COVID-19 pandemic, when a larger share of students lived at home and were unable to work on campus.
-For those who worked in 2020-21, the average earning was higher (\$3,711) than in 2018-19 (\$3,572) and 2019-20 (\$3,683).
+- From 2016-17 to 2018-19, employment by the University was steady both for undergraduate and graduate students, and average earnings increased every year. - The percent of graduate students employed and their average earnings remained relatively stable, even during the pandemic.
+This is likely because their primary employment in research, teaching, and readership appointments could be conducted even in the remote learning environment. - However, in 2019-20, there was a slight decline in percent employed among undergraduates (26 percent to 24 percent).
+This can be attributed to the onset of the COVID-19 pandemic in Spring 2020, when some students may have stopped working on campus as they started living at home. - Undergraduate employment dropped to 14 percent in 2020-21 due to the COVID-19 pandemic, when a larger share of students lived at home and were unable to work on campus.
+For those who worked in 2020-21, the average earning was higher (\$3,836) than in 2019-20 (\$3,800).
+Average earnings in 2021-22 were \$3,906.
+Although undergraduate employment increased in 2021-22 to 21 percent, it still did not return to pre-pandemic levels.